GENERAL

 MD (MBBS), DDM (BDS), and Dr. med. vet.

-Benefits of MBBS in Germany
+Benefits of studying MBBS in Germany

 • With extensive health insurance, excellent pension schemes, paid vacation time, and frequently profitable overtime income for working after hours, it is a great place for medical professionals.